simonmichael/hledger_site/src/faq.md

 Printing the full transactions with `print` is difficult, since `print` is a transaction-based report that [matches transactions with any matched postings](#combining-query-terms).

-You can do it in Emacs ledger-mode with `C-c C-f` (or `M-x ledger-occur`) and regular expression.
+You can do it in Emacs ledger-mode with `C-c C-f` (or `M-x ledger-occur`) and a regular expression.
-Eg to show just the transactions where `cash` was decreased:
+Eg, to show just the transactions where `cash` was decreased:

 `C-c C-f :cash.*- *[1-9]`